cchristi10/blog-project-repository/README.md

 # blog-project-repository

-A single use blog website developed in Django Framework using python, html, css and javascript.
+A blog website developed in Django Framework using python, html, css and javascript.

 Share post and coments.